 - Collecting and curating local histories.

-The Clearinghouse of Impactful NEH Projects has received generous support from the Andrew W. Mellon Foundation.
+NEH for All has received generous support from the Andrew W. Mellon Foundation.

 For more information, please contact Cecily Erin Hill (Project Director) at firstname.lastname@example.org or 202-296-2296 ext.
 101.